Skip to main content

 Map Areas to Google Maps (Recommended)

 You can only delete a country if it has no areas assigned to it.
-Areas can be archived at any time — if the area is in use, you’ll see a warning showing how many services, proposals, and other records reference it.
+Areas can be archived at any time — if the area is in use, you’ll see a warning showing how many services, Journeys and other records reference it.
 Archiving hides the area from future selection but does not affect existing records, which keep their area assignment.

 Custom Fields